Palazzo Viviani della Robbia, Florence

 The Palazzo Viviani della Robbia is a Baroque-style palace located on Via de Tornabuoni #15, corner with Via della Spada, in the quartieri of Santa Maria Novella, city of Florence, region of Tuscany, Italy.

-The palace was commissioned by marchese Luigi Viviani, a counselor for Cosimo III Medici.
+The palace was commissioned by marchese Luigi Viviani, a counselor for Cosimo III de' Medici.
 It was designed by Giovanni Battista Foggini and completed in 1693.